coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

 The command did not find the
 file foo.vo.
-Either foo.v exists but is not compiled or foo.vo is in a directory which is not in your LoadPath (see Section :ref:`TODO-2.6.3-libraries-and-filesystem`).
+Either foo.v exists but is not compiled or foo.vo is in a directory which is not in your LoadPath (see Section :ref:`libraries-and-filesystem`).

 .. exn:: Compiled library ident.vo makes inconsistent assumptions over library qualid